 Ghana was also one of the first nations to make contactless NFC payments available through mobile money.
 This was made possible through AirtelTigo’s ‘tap and pay’ service.

-Wondering what reference mean when sending mobile money?
-Click here to know also how to reverse wrong MTN mobile money transactions.
+Wondering what reference means when sending mobile money?
+Click here to know also how to reverse wrong MTN mobile money transactions